m3g/CellListMap.jl/docs/src/ParticleSystem/single_set_compound.md

 The reducer function defines what it means to combine two output variables obtained on independent threads.
 In this case, we sum the energies and forces.
-Different reduction functions might be necessary for other custom types (for example if computing minimum distances).
+Different reduction functions might be necessary for other custom types
+(see the [Custom parallel reduction](@ref) section and the `CellListMap.reduce_output!` function for advanced control over the reduction strategy).
 ```julia
 function CellListMap.reducer(x::EnergyAndForces, y::EnergyAndForces)
     e_tot = x.energy + y.energy